ArwebTeam/arbase/README.md

         ],
         "fixed": [ // permanently it contains the sub-topic moderators "#~moderators"
+          // TODO: possibly add "$~blacklisted" ?
         ],
         "append": [ // anyone can append who's already a moderator "$~moderators"
         ],
-        "delete": [ // same goes for deleting "$~moderators"
+        "delete": [ // same goes for deleting (you can de-mod yourself for e.x.)
+          "$~moderators"
         ]
       },